Colorado Springs Whiplash Lawyers

 If the accident that caused your injury happened due to a driver rear-ending you, that driver would likely be liable for your injuries.
 However, if both you and the other driver were at fault to a degree, then liability may be apportioned based on each of your respective degrees of negligence.
 In some cases, liability may also be imposed on a third party, a car manufacturer, if a defective part contributed to the accident.

-You must contact a lawyer immediately if you've sustained a whiplash injury.
+You should contact a Colorado Springs lawyer immediately if you've sustained a whiplash injury.
 Whiplash can be severe, and you may be entitled to compensation for your medical bills, lost wages, and pain and suffering.
 The Bussey Law Firm, P.C. will be able to evaluate your case and help you get the compensation you deserve.
 Call (719) 475-2555 today for a consultation.